gamesbook/pyprototypr/docs/layouts_sequence.rst

       the type of value can be inferred from the start and end values.
 Each letter in the sequence is assigned to the ``{{sequence}}`` keyword and so that sequence value becomes part of the ``Hexagon`` 's title text.

+      This example also shows how multiple shapes can be drawn at the same time with a single ``Sequence`` command; instead of supplying a single shape, provide two or more in a list (enclosed with square brackets ``[...]``);
+      as always the shapes are drawn in order - in this case, the hexagon first and then the grey circle.

       The example with **rectangles** (lower edge) is created by: